bartekpacia/garden/posts/on-using-smartphone.md

 spending too much time on platforms like Reddit (and HackerNews, but that's a different topic, hah).

 I'd like to change this.
-I'd like my wonderful phone – the device I truly love and I'm happy that I could afford it – to truly be a “bicycle for my mind”, as Steve Jobs once rightfully called a computer.
+I'd like my wonderful phone – the device I love and I'm happy I could afford it – to truly be a "bicycle for the mind", as Steve Jobs once rightfully called a computer.